-The SNP does not have an outright majority in the Scottish parliament, but it has already secured the support of the Green party for another independence bid.
+The SNP does not have an outright majority in Edinburgh, but it has already secured the support of the Green party for another independence bid.

-Scotland voted against independence by 55 percent in September 2014, but the campaign left the unionist camp politically divided while nationalists flocked to the SNP in droves.
+Scotland voted against independence by 55 percent in 2014, but the campaign left the unionist camp politically divided while nationalists flocked to the SNP in their droves.

-The SNP won all but three Scottish seats in the British parliament in the 2015 general election and Sturgeon was re-elected to the Scottish assembly last May on a pledge to hold another independence vote if Scotland was "dragged out" of the EU against its will.
+The SNP won all but three Scottish seats in the British parliament in 2015 and Sturgeon stood for re-election to the Edinburgh parliament in May 2016 on a pledge to hold another independence referendum if Scotland was "dragged out" of the EU against its will.

-Sturgeon is yet to convince a sceptical electorate, with a series of recent polls showing support for independence has barely moved since 2014 -- including a Panelbase poll concluded on Friday which found it stood at 44 percent.
+But Sturgeon has yet to convince a sceptical electorate, with a series of recent polls showing support for independence has barely moved since 2014 -- including a Panelbase poll concluded on Friday which found it stood at 44 percent.

 John Curtice, professor of politics at the University of Strathclyde, suggested May's intransigence and the current lack of public support for another referendum may actually work in Sturgeon's favour.